malc0mn/ptp-ip/README.md

 This *does what it says on the tin* if your camera supports it.
 This will open an addional window displaying a live view through the camera lens.
 It is a *toggle* so type the command once to enable it and once again to disable it.

+If your camera vendor has viewfinder support added to the `viewfinder` package, vienwfinder widgets showing the current camera settings will be displayed in the live view window.
+The state of the camera is polled once per second so as not to overload the camera with requests.

 #### `opreq`
 This command is intended for reverse engineering and/or debugging purposes.
 It